Soumaya1995/Soumaya1995/README.md

 ### Hi there , I'm Soumaya👋

 I'm a FullStack Software Engineer.
-Some technologies I enjoy working with include Reactjs ,Angular , SpringBoot...
+Some technologies I enjoy working with include Reactjs ,Angular ,TypeScript, SpringBoot...

 <!--
 **Soumaya1995/Soumaya1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.